DQL¶

 Execution Mechanism¶

-Rollup execution is divided into two stages:
+The Rollup execution process is divided into two stages:

 Application Scenarios¶